Teton County, Idaho

 Teton County is a county located in the U.S. state of Idaho.
 As of the 2020 census, the population was 11,630.
 The county seat is Driggs, and the largest city is Victor.
 The county was established in 1915 and was named after the Teton Mountains to the east.
 Teton County is part of the Jackson, WY-ID Micropolitan Statistical Area.

-The Teton Valley was discovered by explored John Colter in 1808, a member of the Lewis and Clark Expedition (1804-06).
+The Teton Valley was discovered by explorer John Colter in 1808, a member of the Lewis and Clark Expedition (1804-06).
 It became known as Pierre's Hole, and it hosted the well-attended 1832 Rendezvous, which was followed by the Battle of Pierre's Hole.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 451 sqmi, of which 449 sqmi is land and 1.1 sqmi (0.2%) is water.
 It is the second-smallest county in Idaho by area.